Ideal for work, ideal for families

 Resene Paints Limited General Manager Nick Nightingale says the Hutt is “an ideal region for working and an ideal place for families”.
 Resene has had its head office, warehouse and water-based products plant located in Naenae since 1992.

-Because the Hutt Valley is sheltered by the surrounding hills, the weather is generally warmer and less windy than in Wellington City.
-We like living here because of the:
+The Hutt Valley is sheltered by the surrounding hills, so our weather is generally warmer and less windy than in Wellington City.
+We like living here because we have:

 - Excellent schools and healthcare

 - Great public transport and ease of getting around

 - Five regional parks close by for walking, tramping and biking